App Settings

 Click on bubble themes.

-You can choose from a selection of themes of the top messenger apps.
-Click save after you selected your theme.
+You can choose from a selection of themes from the top messenger apps.
+Click Save after you select your theme.

 Invitational Links

-Invitational links are displayed in groups, channels, events, and booking to invite users.
+Invitational links are displayed in groups, channels, events, and bookings to invite users.

 You can hide invitational links to groups, channels, events, and bookings by toggling on this button.